-Our visit coincided with the theme ‘The Science of Beer’ which featured eight local breweries giving samples of select beers (~1.5 pints each), demonstrations by Draai Laag Brewery and a bubble maker, and a free shot glass with the 21+ Night logo on it.
+Our visit coincided with the theme ‘The Science of Beer' which featured eight local breweries giving samples of select beers (~1.5 pints each), demonstrations by Draai Laag Brewery (now known as Strange Roots), and a free shot glass with the 21+ Night logo on it.

 For an extra $1 on the regular ticket price I really can't complain for the extra features.
 In fact, we came out ahead because we also received $10 in free casino play upon entry, which netted us about $15 back in return with our quick stop after the event was over.